jerkdavi/LeetCode-Problem-1768-Solution-CSharp/README.md

 ```

 Next, the **MergeAlternately** function from **Solution** class is being called.
 It takes two strings (_string word1, string word_) and returns one string (_string fullWord_).
 The returned string is being stored into a new string named **fullWord**.
-The returned string is then printed to the console.
+The returned string is then printed out to the console.

 ```cs
 string fullWord = Solution.MergeAlternately(word1, word2);